wmcbrine/PDCurses/wincon/README.md

   PDC_DLL_BUILD when linking against it.
 (Or, if you only want to use the DLL, you could add this definition to your curses.h.)

+  If your build stops with errors about PCONSOLE_SCREEN_BUFFER_INFOEX, add the parameter "INFOEX=N" to your make command line and try again.
+  (This will happen with older compile environments.)

   If cross-compiling from Linux,  add the parameter `_w64=1` to get 64-bit code (default will be 32-bit).